cs280-berkeley/cs280-berkeley.github.io/index.md

 We are using Ed Discussion for communication (private or public) as much as possible.

-**Required textbook:** [Foundations of Computer Vision](https://mitpress.mit.edu/9780262048972/foundations-of-computer-vision/) by Antonio Torralba, Phillip Isola and William T. Freeman.
-Textbook is not out yet - arrangements will be made.
+**Magical course textbook that isn't  actually out:** [Foundations of Computer Vision](https://mitpress.mit.edu/9780262048972/foundations-of-computer-vision/) by Antonio Torralba, Phillip Isola and William T. Freeman.
+Selected chapters posted on bcourses and Ed.

 ## Lectures